HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 These results show that sites absolutely do have responsiveness issues, despite the rosy picture painted by FID.
 Regardless of whether INP becomes a CWV metric, your users will thank you if you start optimizing it now.

 Nearly one in ten mobile sites are leaving free performance on the table by failing to disable double-tap to zoom.
 This is something all sites should be doing; it's only one line of HTML and it benefits both FID and INP.
-Run Lighthouse on your page and look for the [viewport](https://web.dev/viewport/) audit to be sure.
+Run Lighthouse on your page and look for the <a hreflang="en" href="https://web.dev/viewport/">viewport</a> audit to be sure.

 By taking a hypothetical look at INP as a CWV, we can see just how much work there is to be done just to get back to FID-like levels.
 The most popular mobile websites would be especially affected by such a change as a consequence of their (over)use of JavaScript.
 Some CMSs and JavaScript frameworks would be hit harder than others, and it'll take an ecosystem-wide effort to collectively rein in the amount of client-side work that they do.